vfasouls11401/vfasouls11401/README.md

 - 👋 Hi, I’m @vfasouls11401
-- 👀 I’m interested in learn coding (HTML and Javascript for now.)
+- 👀 I’m interested in learn coding ( Javascript for now.)
 - 🌱 I’m currently learning the basics of coding.
 - 💞️ I’m looking to collaborate on HTML projects.
 - 📫 How to reach me: https://www.linkedin.com/in/vladimir-ferreira-de-almeida-5a2716233/